winstond/hind_plover_dictionary/README.md

 ### Other nasalisation with anusvaar

 An anusvaar (looks like a bindu, single dot above) may be added for other nasalizations as well.
 I've made this a second stroke for when it is needed.
-Perform a second stroke `ं` when you require to add an anusvaar to the previous character.
+Perform a second stroke `PW*RBGS` when you require to add an anusvaar to the previous character.
 Here are two examples:

 |कं|खं|
 |---|---|